3.1.4 Examinations and Tests

 To minimize conflicts for students with other scheduled University courses and activities, a required examination, test or quiz (excluding make-up examinations for individuals and regularly scheduled final examinations) may be given only during regularly scheduled class or laboratory hours associated with that course, with the sole exception of common examinations given for multi-section courses when these various sections have different scheduled meeting times.
 For these permissible common examinations, the following will apply:

-The Registrar's office will insure that there are no conflicts among the common examinations scheduled and will announce the dates and times of the common examinations in the Registration Booklet.
-Departments will determine the examination dates and times sufficiently far in advance that they will be printed in the Registration Booklet for that term.
+The Registrar's office will ensure that there are no conflicts among the common examinations scheduled and will announce the dates and times of the common examinations in the course schedule.
+Departments will determine the examination dates and times sufficiently far in advance that they will be printed in the course schedule for that term.
+(Rev. 2/19/21)

 In the few instances where it may be necessary for a student to schedule a course in conflict with a common examination, the instructor of the single section course will treat the student's absence from class on that day as excused.